Live each moment with awareness,

 Spacey and ungrounded in apparent reality

-support your own wellness.
-Small changes become habits, freeing you from your past.
+to support your own wellness.
+Small changes become habits, freeing you

 TO INCREASE RAJAS